-ASC 321 states that if the instruments are considered to be similar, the entity should adjust the observable price of the similar security for the different rights and obligations to determine the amount that should be recorded as an upward or downward adjustment in the carrying value of the security being measured.
-Any adjustment should reflect the fair value of the security in accordance with the principles of ASC 820 as of the date that an observable transaction took place, rather than the current reporting date.
-Therefore, it would be inappropriate to adjust the fair value to reflect events or other circumstances that occurred after the transaction date because market conditions would not be the same.
+ASC 321 states that if the securities are considered to be similar, an entity should adjust the observable price of the similar security for any differences in rights and obligations to determine any adjustment in the carrying value of the security being measured.
+Any adjustment should reflect the fair value of the security in accordance with the principles of ASC 820 as of the date that the observable transaction took place, rather than the current reporting date.
+It would be inappropriate to adjust the fair value to reflect events or other circumstances that occurred after the transaction date because market conditions would not be the same.